aadorian/tt_truffle/README.md

 ### Testing locally the contract

-Lets install the testing framefork (there are several options but this time we will use Chai)
+Lets install the testing framefork (there are several JS testing frameworks but this time we will use Chai)
 ```
 npm i --save-dev chai
 ```